The textbook sales explode on Amazon twice a year. Here is everything FBA textbook sellers on needs to know about maximizing your profits.

-This is a really important post, and money is slipping through your fingers if you don’t get on this immediately, so let’s get into it.
+This is a really important post, and money is slipping through your fingers if you don’t act on this early, so let’s get into it.
 Here’s what we’re going to cover:

-- How to really price textbooks for maximum profits (most people get this wrong).
+- How to really price textbooks for maximum profits (most people selling textbooks on Amazon get this wrong).

 - Why I do not use repricing software with textbooks.